 In addition, the examination regulations regulate a withdrawal for "good cause" (mostly regulated in § 19).
 According to this, you can withdraw from an examination for a valid reason.
 These reasons must be made credible.

-Therefore, you can contact (decision of the TUK) with such a request also on the occasion of the corona situation (currently by e-mail is sufficient) even at short notice before the (non-oral) examination with the term "special withdrawal corona" to your respective working group in the department 4.2.
+Therefore, you can (decision of the TUK) with such a request also on the occasion of the corona situation (currently sufficient by e-mail) also at short notice (at the latest one day before the examination) before one of the listed examinations with the term "special withdrawal corona" to your respective working group in the department 4.2.

 Examples: At-risk group (self/family), increasing numbers of infections in the place of residence, acute psychological stress related to the pandemic situation.

 Irrespective of this, you can deregister from examinations in the regular manner within the respective deadlines (see above under "Registration and deregistration").

 Your respective working group in department 4.2 will be happy to advise you on your individual options.